Michael-M-aher/location_picker_flutter_map/README.md

 * Pick location from map
 * Search location by places
+* Show/Hide controllers, buttons and searchBar
-* use custom map style
+* Use custom map style
 * Easy to use

 ## Getting Started